BiomedSciAI/DPM360/docs/index.md

 #  Overview

 Disease Progression Modeling workbench 360 (DPM360) is a clinical informatics framework for collaborative research and delivery of healthcare AI.
 DPM360, when fully developed, will manage the entire modeling life cycle, from data analysis (e.g., cohort identification) to machine learning algorithm development and prototyping.
-DPM360 augments the advantages of data model standardization and tooling (OMOP-CDM, Athena, ATLAS) with a powerful machine learning training framework, and a mechanism for rapid prototyping through automatic deployment of models as containerized services to a cloud environment
+DPM360 augments the advantages of data model standardization and tooling (OMOP-CDM, Athena, ATLAS) with a powerful machine learning training framework, and a mechanism for rapid prototyping through automatic deployment of models as containerized services to a cloud environment.

 ![DPM360](./images/png/dpm360v2.png "DPM360")